-Our proprietary gas system features an advanced, hybrid gas/inertial system for reliable cycling throughout a wide range of 2 3/4" and 3" magnum loads.
+Our proprietary gas system features an advanced, self-adjusting valve, which ensures consistent, reliable cycling throughout a wide range of 2 3/4" and 3" magnum loads.
+When shooting heavy loads, the valve opens as necessary to diffuse excess gas pressure.
+For light loads, the valve closes completely, capturing all available pressure.